flatcar-archive/flatcar-docs/os/booting-on-eucalyptus.md

-# Running CoreOS Container Linux on Eucalyptus 3.4
+# Running Flatcar Linux on Eucalyptus 3.4

 These instructions will walk you through downloading Container Linux, bundling the image, and running an instance from it.